 The NHMRC has defended allegations that it manipulated the research protocol during the second (Optum) review in any way that altered the findings, or that it misleadingly reported its methods and findings.
 This has been referred to the Commonwealth Ombudsman for independent review.
 The NHMRC states that the review was conducted ‘ethically’ and ‘transparently’, citing its reputation for excellence, integrity and position of public trust.

-Read the following story and judge for yourself.
+Read the following timeline of events and judge for yourself.

 Documents released under FOI in 2016 show that the original research protocol for the Optum Review was finalised and approved by the NHMRC, Optum and the HWC in late December 2012, prior to Optum commencing the work .